hay-kot/homebox/docs/docs/tips-tricks.md

 !!! tip
     Homebox Custom Fields also have special support for URLs.
 Provide a URL (`https://google.com`) and it will be automatically converted to a clickable link in the UI.
 Optionally, you can also use markdown syntax to add a custom text to the button. `[Google](https://google.com)`

+## Managing Asset IDs

+Homebox provides the option to auto-set asset IDs, this is the default behavior.
+These can be used for tracking assets with printable tags or labels.
+You can disable this behavior via a command line flag or ENV variable.
+See [configuration](../quick-start#env-variables-configuration) for more details.

+Example ID: `000-001`

+Asset IDs are partially managed by Homebox, but have a flexible implementation to allow for unique use cases.
+ID's are non-unique at the database level so there is nothing stopping a user from manually setting duplicate IDs for various items.
+There are two recommended approaches to manage Asset IDs

+### 1. Auto Incrementing IDs

+This is the default behavior and likely to one to experience the most consistent behavior.
+Whenever creating or importing an item, that items receives the next available ID.
+This is the most consistent approach and is recommended for most users.

+### 2. Auto Incrementing ID's with Reset

+In some cases you may want to skip some items such as consumables, or items that are loosely tracked.
+In this case, we recommend that you leave auto-incrementing ID's enabled _however_ when you create a new item that you want to skip, you can go to that item and reset the ID to 0.
+This will remove it from the auto-incrementing sequence and the next item will receive the next available ID.

+!!! tip
+    If you're migrating from an older version there is a action on the users profile page to assign IDs to all items.
+This will assign the next available ID to all items in the order of creation.
+You should _only_ do this once during the migration process.
+You should be especially cautious of this action if you're using the reset feature described in option number 2